Definition

 The principle therefore describes a process in which companies outsource parts of their work processes and fall back on a community of thousands of people (the crowd) instead of individual service providers.
 Companies, so to speak, work with the “intelligence of the masses”.
 Individual persons who participate in the crowd are called crowd workers or clickworkers often registered on crowdsourcing platforms.

 Although Web 2.0 was conducive to set the “knowledge of the crowd” into motion, it was used much earlier.
-For example in 1879, when James Murray, the philologist and editor of the Oxford English Dictionary, asked his English-speaking readers to provide references for unusual as well as standard words.
-This resulted from the desire to create a dictionary of the English language that documented the origins of the words.
+For example, in 1879, when James Murray, the philologist and editor of the Oxford English Dictionary, asked his English-speaking readers to provide references for unusual as well as standard words.
+This was one of the historical crowdsourcing projects resulting from the desire to create a dictionary of the English language that documented the origins of the words.
 However, the founders of the Oxford English Dictionary soon realized that the task could not be mastered by single persons and that they would have to recourse to the help of the crowd.
 The response was overwhelming and resulted in the most extensive and significant English dictionary.

 Today the Internet offers new, improved forms of cooperation with the crowd.
 The obvious benefit is the speed with which the crowd of users can be activated in the Web.
 Platforms such as Wikipedia pool the knowledge of all participating users; on WikiLeaks anonymous whistleblowers disclosed secret documents pertaining to public matters, and fans can support their favorite projects on the funding platform, Kickstarter.